caiyuqing/Open-DPSM/Readme.md

 This part is to extract some basic information from the video and eye-tracking file.
 The results will be printed.

 ### Visual events extraction section
-- Run this part to perform visual event extraction (see [Event extraction](#visual-event-extraction) for more information
+- Run this part to perform visual event extraction (see [Visual events extraction](#visual-events-extraction) for more information

 - The main codes of this section are: